 legacy evident through eight well-preserved and stylish bathhouses that

 line Central Avenue, the city’s main thoroughfare.
 The Buckstaff is still in operation, the Fordyce now houses the National Park Service visitor's center, and the Quapaw is now a restored modern, day spa.
-Hot Springs is also home to a thriving arts community, a myriad of restaurants offering a diverse menu, with everything from top-notch barbecue and catfish to Mexican and Italian cuisine, a vibrant nightlife, dozens of hotels, and numerous bed and breakfasts.
-There are also three lakes, including the state's largest man-made,
+Hot Springs is also home to a thriving arts community, a myriad of restaurants offering a diverse selection of food, with everything from top-notch barbecue and catfish to Mexican and Italian cuisine on the menu.
+Those who pass through will also discover a vibrant nightlife, dozens of hotels, and numerous bed and breakfasts at fair prices.
+Don’t skip the area’s three lakes, including the state's largest man-made,

 within minutes of the city.
 For more information visit Hot Springs Ride Guide, www.hotsprings.org. - Hot Springs accommodations